anuragkj/Compiler_Construction_Lab/Lab_5/readme.txt

+TO RUN LAB 3 YOU MUST PUT FILE NAMES AS ARGUMENT TO A.OUT command
 Questions:
 1. Write a LEX program to get a binary input and print whether the given input is a power of two or not.